pmarkowsky/csops-rs/README.md

           Possible values:
           - status:              Get the code signature status of the given PID
+          - set-status:          Set the code signature status flags on the given PID
           - mark-invalid:        Invalidate the given PID's Code Signature
           - mark-hard:           Sets the CS_HARD (0x00000100) code signing flag on the given PID
           - mark-kill:           Sets the CS_KILL (0x00000200) code signing flag on the given PID